geoserver/geoserver/doc/en/user/source/installation/win_binary.rst

 You will need to set the ``JAVA_HOME`` environment variable if it is not already set.
 This is the path to your JRE such that :file:`%JAVA_HOME%\\bin\\java.exe` exists.

-.. note:: Java 7 is required, as of GeoServer 2.6.x Java 5 is no longer supported.
-For more information about Java and GeoServer, please see the section on :ref:`production_java`.

 #.
 Navigate to :menuselection:`Control Panel --> System --> Advanced --> Environment Variables`.

 #.
 Under :guilabel:`System variables` click :guilabel:`New`.